bwsw/cloudstack-ui/README.md

 #### Snapshots

-We have added a section - Snapshots - that makes it easier for a user to manage snapshots created for volumes in the system.
-A user can view the list of snapshots and filter or group it by type or account (available to Administrators).
-We also added filtering snapshots by date.
+We have added a section - Snapshots - that makes it easier for a user to manage snapshots created for volumes and virtual machines in the system.
+A user can view the list of snapshots and filter or group it by type/VM or account (available to Administrators).
+We also added filtering snapshots by creation date.

-In the details sidebar a user can see the snapshot general information and the volume that the snapshot is created for.
+In the details sidebar a user can see the snapshot general information and the volume/VM that the snapshot is created for.

-Here the action box also allows a user to create template or volume from the snapshot, revert a volume to the snapshot, or delete a snapshot.
+Here the action box also allows a user to create template or volume from a volume snapshot, revert a volume/VM to the snapshot, or delete a snapshot.

 <a href="https://raw.githubusercontent.com/bwsw/cloudstack-ui/master/screens/snapshotsView.png" target="_blank">![Snapshots view](./screens/snapshotsView_mini.png)</a>&nbsp;&nbsp;